mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - Say that it's disabled by default.
 - Say whether it's enabled on GitLab.com.
-- Say whether it can be enabled or disabled per-project.
+- Say whether it can be enabled or disabled by project.
 - Say whether it's recommended for production use.
 - Document how to enable and disable it.

-For example, for a feature disabled by default, disabled on GitLab.com, can be enabled or disabled per-project, and not ready for production use:
+For example, for a feature disabled by default, disabled on GitLab.com, can be enabled or disabled by project, and not ready for production use:

 ````markdown